A comprehensive guide of Xfce 4.18 features across core & native apps.

 Wayland migration work for Xfce desktop core and native apps started.
 It’s a long way until it is fully ready.
 In this release, you may not get much of Wayland updates.
 However, many apps already work fine under Wayland.
 You can learn more about the migration status on this page.

 The xfce team organised new wallpaper content for this release.
 A good number of stunning wallpapers were submitted as part of the competition.
 And the winners are the following three wallpapers.
-These will be available as default in Xfce 4.18 release.
+These are available as default in Xfce 4.18 release.

 Download & Distro Availability

 Xfce 4.18 should make it to Ubuntu 23.04 Lunar Lobster on April 2023 and in Fedora 38.
-Rolling release-based distros such as Arch Linux, Manjaro and OpenSUSE Tumbleweed should get it within a few days of its release on December 2022.
+Rolling release-based distros such as Arch Linux, Manjaro and OpenSUSE Tumbleweed should get it within a few days.
 Lightweight and popular distro MX Linux should feature this version in 2023 while refreshing itself for Debian Bookworm.